bishDOTexe/bishDOTexe/README.md

 Try not to mind my potentially half broken scripts and tools.
 All public repos are probably a work-in-progress.

-- I’m currently working on: studying for the PNPT Certification by TCM Security.
+- I’m currently working on: web enumeration and automation tools.
-- I’m currently learning: bash and python.
+- I’m currently learning: Burp Suite for manipulating web requests, and Bash/Python for scripting.
-- I’m looking to collaborate on: my ping-sweep script!
-Check out the repository below.
+- I’m looking to collaborate on: ... anything!
+Shoot me a DM.

 <!--
 **bishDOTexe/bishDOTexe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.